 Learn more about Julia’s research and the zebrafish facility by visiting the Chromosome Structure and Development Group website.

-Visit the Biotechnology Learning Hub to learn more about the use of zebrafish in genetic research.
+Read this article to learn more about the use of zebrafish in genetic research.

 This article is based on information current in 2011.